Baden-Baden & the Black Forest

 The tour cost includes a Deluxe Room.

 Nestled in the vibrant heart of Munich, the 5-star Mandarin Oriental, is the ultimate in elegance.
-Luxurious rooms, and the famous Matsuhisa, Munich restaurant are featured at this 5-star hotel in the heart of Munich's Old Town.
+Luxurious rooms, and the famous Matsuhisa, Munich restaurant are featured at this stylish hotel in the centre of Munich's Old Town.
 It lies in a quiet side street, a 5-minute walk from Marienplatz Square, just around the corner from the Maximilianstraße shopping street and a short walk from all main attractions, including the Nationaltheater München.
-Guests are welcome to use the terrace with its 360 degree city views, or take a break in the Turkish steam bath or Finnish sauna.
+Guests are welcome to use the terrace with its 360-degree city views, or take a break in the Turkish steam bath or Finnish sauna.

 The tour cost includes a Deluxe King Room.